- Calling Functions

 write() function, which adds whatever you pass into it to the webpage.

-alert() function is an easy way to show a message to the user.
-Pass it a string value, and that value will be displayed to the user in a dialog with an OK button.
+alert() function shows a message to the user in a dialog with an OK button.

 (Note: CodePen automatically reloads the page if you make changes, so changing the code might show you multiple dialogs.)